Moshi, Tanzania: History and administration

+Prior to German conquest, the area that the town currenlty occupies was part of the Chagga states's Moshi Kingdom and Mbokomu Kingdom with extensive history spanning centuries.

+Colonial era

-Germany established a military camp in Moshi (Neu-Moschi) in August 1893.
-The northern line railroad reached Moshi in 1912.
+The German colonizers established a military camp in lower Moshi after their victory at the Battle of Moshi naming it (Neumoschi) in August 1892.
+Father Schneider, a missionary active in East Africa during the period, noted that by 1906, Moshi had developed into an important politico-military and commercial center.
+The town hosted German colonial authorities as well as Greek and Indian traders.
+The northern line railroad reached Moshi in 1912, and Moshi was connected to Tanga via Usambara Railway.

+Beginning in the 1920s, after Tanganyika became a British mandate, Moshi experienced significant urban population growth.
+By 1920, the town's population had reached 3,000 inhabitants.
+This number increased to 29,423 by 1967 and further rose to 96,631 by 1988.
+In 2012, Moshi was home to 184,292 residents, and by 2017, the population had exceeded 200,000.

 Moshi attained the status of a town in 1956.
 In 1988, it became a municipality under Tanzanian law, but as of 31 October 2014, the process for submitting its application to become a city was in its final stages.
 Moshi is administratively divided into 21 wards and then subdivided into 60 hamlets.

 Economy

 As the capital of the region, it is the center of government activities, trade, finance, and tourism.
 In the first half of the 20th century, Moshi was traditionally an important railway town, center of banana agriculture, and commercial producer of pyrethrum.

 Tourism

 Moshi is one of tourism centers in the northern safari circuit of Tanzania.
 The closest tourism spots include Kilimanjaro National Park, Mkomazi National Park, Lake Jipe, and Lake Chala.
 There are also several waterfalls, natural springs, and tropical forests.
 Tours can also be arranged from Moshi to other areas such as Serengeti National Park, Ngorongoro Conservation Area, Arusha National Park, Lake Manyara National Park, and Tarangire National Park.
 The city has several hotels and recreation centers.

 There is annual fair, KiliFair, organized to be an international tourism & industry fair, promoting and presenting companies based in the Kilimanjaro region.
 The fair has the character of a business networking event for the tourism industry, in combination with a community fair to attract local people, families & expats.
 Recently, Karibu Fair (TATO) and Kilifair, both well-known tourism fairs decided to join into one and create by far the largest and most important Tourism Trade Fair in East Africa.
 The newly formed “Karibu/KiliFair” is expecting to host 350+ exhibitors from East and Central Africa, 300+ international hosted and semi-hosted buyers, as well as approximately 4000 trade visitors during the days of the fair.
 The fair will annually alternate between Moshi and Arusha starting 2018 event.